mariosplen/fifteen-puzzle/README.md

 #### getAllSubStates()

-Returns an ArrayList of all the States that can be produced by all the possible moves of the empty tile of a State
+Returns an ArrayList of all the States that can be produced by all the possible moves of the empty tile of a State.

 ```kotlin
 fun getAllSubStates(): ArrayList<State> {